PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation-deprecated.rst

 ------------------
 PhotonLib supports simulation of a camera and coprocessor running PhotonVision moving about a field on a robot.

-You can use this to help validate your robot code's behavior in simulation without special wrappers or additional hardware.
+You can use this to help validate your robot code's behavior in simulation without needing a physical robot.

 Simulation Vision World Model
 -----------------------------